lussierc/africa_db/writing/report.md

 #### Research Question 1
 Africa's Real GDP Growth rate seemed to steadily increase for a few decades, but then it took a downturn.
 When did this downturn occur and why?

+##### Introduction
 We asked this question because this question gives us some extra insight to how the economy is in Africa and how African development is being affected.
 African did take a downturn and we want to know why and this question helps us asses and shed some light on why.
 This question is relevant for a number of reasons.
 We first have to delve into Africa history a little to better understand the situation that has been in Africa for decades now.
 Using the websites and the information we found, we created tables and graphs to try and help answer this question.
-Africa's real GDP Growth rate did take a bit of a downturn.
-From using the graphs and tables we made, it seems that Africa's downturn happened around 2009.
-The downturn occured because of numerous reasons.
-The first reason we can start with is that Africa is plagued with wars.
-Ever since colonialism, Africa has had consistent terror and corruption in their continent.
-Colonialism was when European countries invaded Africa, took their land, and enslaved African people.
-This set Africa back a few decades.
-Towards the end of the 20th Century, African countries started to gain their independence but they were still at a disadvantage.
-Since the African countries had been ruled by European powers for so long, they didn't actually know how to take care of themselves and we still see this kind of thing in Africa today.
-This hurt Africa real bad.
-People who are not fit to rule stepped up and took rule over countries they weren't equipped in ruling.
-Rulers then became power hungry and would decide to not ever give up power.
-This obviously lead to lots of corruption in the continent and normal everyday citizens were really struck by this in a bad way.
-This lead to something known as the Arab Spring in the MENA region.
-After so many citizens in the MENA region in Africa faced low living standards while they saw their ruler live in luxury, they got very angry and rebelled against him.
-This happened in a few countries and a result of this were countries who felt like they could start over to become a better nation with a good standard of living for everyone and with a decent government.
-Another big thing in Africa that happened around this time was the lost decade.
-The lost decade was a time in Africa where really nothing positive came from the decade.
-Lots of wars were fought, many countries became plagued with debt, and citizens were living at an all time low of living standards.
-This decade hurt Africa a lot because they did not have a decade to give up.
-The tools we used were first the websites that we used to gather the data on Africa and second, the database we built.
-The database allowed us to search through a number of years to see the real GDP of some years. the query we used was select "2008", "2009","2010","2011","2012" from RealGDPGrowth and with this, we were able to see the years where the real GDP growth took a drop.
-This query certainly helped us get an answer and an explanation on why the rate took a drop.

-##### Introduction
-Why are we asking it?
-Why is relevant?

 ##### Queries
 How did we answer it?
 What tools did we use?
 What data?